-This should include a statement of the problem and the scope and purpose of the intervention/investigation/research/project.
+This should include a statement of the problem, a brief literature review, and the scope and purpose of the investigation/research/project.
 References to previous work should be included.

-E. METHODS, TOOLS AND APPROACHES
+E. MATERIALS, METHODS AND DATA SOURCES

-Describe concisely the materials, methods, tools or approaches used.
-An indication of the statistical methods used to analyze data should be included as appropriate.
+Describe concisely the materials and methods used.
+An indication of the statistical methods used to analyze data should be included.

-F. RESULTS AND DISCUSSION
+F. RESULTS AND DISCUSSIONS

-Describe results and impact of interventions and lessons learned.
-Reserve interpretations, speculations and conclusions for the conclusion.
+Describe results of experiments, field work and impact of interventions.
+Reserve interpretations, speculations, and conclusions for the next section.
+Use 12 point BOLD CAPITALS.

-G. CONCLUSIONS AND RECOMMENDATIONS
+G. CONCLUSIONS, RECOMMENDATIONS AND IMPLICATIONS